 The outcome of the panel discussion will be recorded on the Gateway Proforma by the Panel Administrator and circulated, where proceedings are to be initiated, to Panel Members, the Locality Deputy Head of Service and the Social Worker.
 There will be an expectation that a copy of the minutes will be placed upon the child's file, by the case holding Social Worker.

-The Gateway Panel will determine whether they need to receive an update and if so will record a date on the outcome form when they will expect to receive that update.
+The Gateway Panel will receive an update on all cases where PLO or care proceedings have been agreed by the panel, and will expect to receive that update.
 When due the social worker will complete the Gateway Panel Update form and send to the panel administrator and attend the Panel if required.
 The outcome of the discussion will be recorded and circulated, as above.

 All children subject to Emergency Protection Orders, or other urgent legal action, that has been agreed outside of the panel arrangements will need to be presented to the next available panel, with the same paperwork as above.